 Not only does this allow them to retrieve it later when food is scarce, but it also helps keep the smell hidden from other predators or competitors.
 This leads to the inherent need for dogs to bury valuables as well.
 This is attributable to their innate instinct to keep precious objects guarded and secure.

-There are many reasons for your dog’s desire to bury their bones and other objects.
+Burying things is a common dog behavior and there are many reasons for your dog’s desire to bury their bones and other objects.
 It can range from instinct and breed to their mental health, boredom, and more.
 Being able to answer the question, “why do dogs like to bury bones and other objects?” for your dog can help you make sure this is a normal behavior and keep it from becoming an undesirable one.